josefs/meta-paper/paper.md

 Haskell has proved very effective as a host language for *embedding* domain specific languages.

+One particular feature of the methodology presented in this paper is that it enables library writers to easily write their own optimizations so that they can be sure to get the performance they want.
+Recently GHC has been equipped with a plugin mechanism which allows for easily adding new optimization passes.
+While the plugin facility is very useful it will have a hard time providing the kind of performance guarantees which our library offers.
+The reason is because it is compiling all of Haskell and due to Haskell's generality, providing the the same kind of performance guarantees is an undecidable problem.
+Again, formulating a limited, domain specific language pays off by making the problem of optimization feasible.

 Henning Thielemann has developed a family of libraries for audio processing, called "synthesizer" [@synthesizer].
 One particular member